urga/cookiecutter-django-bootstrap/{{cookiecutter.repo_name}}/README.rst

 Adding a front-end package
 --------------------------

+This project uses django-bower, a thin wrapper around Bower that lets you specify front-end packages in Django settings.
 Bower is a simple package manager for front-end stuff, e.g.: if you want to use bootstrap simply run ``bower install bootstrap``.
 You can specify specific versions and also dependancies.
 Beware, bower needs to be installed at system level, not project level.
 So if you haven't got it yet, run:
 ::

     npm install -g bower

-Once that is done, you can install new packages and store the version of the selected package in the bower.json file automatically, like so:
+Once that is done, you can install new packages like so:

 ::

-    bower install -S bootstrap
+    ./manage.py install bootstrap

 Check out the bower website: http://bower.io/